|Celje retains signs of its medieval heritage|

 Celje's women's basketball club, ZKK Athlete Celje, has been the driving force of Slovenian women's basketball and is one of the most respected women's basketball clubs in former Yugoslavia.
 Many players, that now play in big clubs across Europe, have played for the club.
 2010 FIBA Europe Young Women's Player of the Year Nika Baric made the switch from Celje to five-time EuroLeague Women champions Sparta&k Moscow Region Vidnoje.
 She is also the first player from Slovenia who was selected in the WNBA draft.

-On the other hand, Celje has not had a men's club in the Slovenian Telemach League for a significant period of time, but in the immediate surrounding area, there are a number of clubs with a rich basketball heritage, such as Zlatorog Lasko, Tajfun Sentjur and Hopsi Polzela.
+On the other hand, Celje has not had a men's club in the Slovenian Telemach League for a significant period of time, but in the immediate surrounding area, there are a number of clubs with a rich basketball heritage, such as Zlatorog Lasko, current Slovenian champions Tajfun Sentjur and Hopsi Polzela.
 These clubs have nurtured household basketball names such as Beno Udrih, Bostjan Nachbar and Sani Becirovic.
-The famous coaches Zmago Sagadin and current F.Y.R. of Macedonia head coach Ales Pipan also hail from the region.
+The famous coaches Zmago Sagadin and previous Former Yugoslav Republic of Macedonia head coach Ales Pipan also hail from the region.

 |Celje retains its medieval traditions|